MarcinOrlowski/trans-tool/docs/usage.md

 ---

-### Create new translation files ###
+### Create New Translation Files ###

-The `--update` only acts if target translation file exists and `trans-tool` will abort with error if you try to update non-existing file.
-However it's also often required to be able to create empty translation file (i.e. to hand it to the translator) and `trans-tool` can do that that too with use of `--create` switch.
+The `--update` option only acts if the target translation file exists, and `trans-tool` will abort with an error if you try to update a non-existing file.
+However, it's also often required to be able to create an empty translation file (i.e., to hand it to the translator), and `trans-tool` can accommodate that too with the use of the `--create` switch.

-This will check if `de` translation of `gui.properties` but if file does not exist, then it will create and empty "template" file:
+This will check the `de` translation of `gui.properties`, but if the file does not exist, then it will create an empty "template" file:

 ```bash
 trans-tool --base gui --lang de --create